3DStreet/3dstreet-docs/2024-04-22-community-led-planning-trends-at-caltrans-equity-advisory-committee.md

 image: ./images/2024-04-22/slide-community-led-planning.jpg
 ---

-3DStreet’s creator Kieran Farr was invited to present at the California State Transportation Interagency Equity Advisory Committee (EAC) meeting April 5.

 At the recent Caltrans EAC meeting a host of agency professionals, community leaders and technology experts like 3DStreet’s own Kieran Farr shared expertise on the global trend of community-led planning and the current blockers preventing local stakeholders from engaging with local transportation agencies.
-Below is a summarization of the presentation to share our learnings from practitioners around the world experimenting with community-led design
+Below is a summarization of the presentation to share our learnings from practitioners around the world experimenting with community-led design.

 <!-- truncate -->
 ## Community-Led Planning as Global Trend